-The Access and Diversity Unit is actively involved in the development of initiatives and resources which aim to raise awareness of social justice principles, underpinning USC's evolution as a diversity capable institution which supports its staff and students in their personal and professional development.
+The Institution is actively involved in the development of initiatives and resources which aim to raise awareness of social justice principles, underpinning USC's evolution as a diversity capable institution which supports its staff and students in their personal and professional development.

 Across our campuses and study sites, the USC community is working together to create an inclusive culture which: